U.S. almost doubles aid for Rohingya in Bangladesh, Myanmar

-NEW YORK (Reuters) - The United States almost doubled its aid for displaced Rohingya Muslims in Bangladesh and Myanmar, U.S. Ambassador to the United Nations Nikki Haley announced on Monday as Britain hosted a ministerial meeting on the crisis.
+NEW YORK (Reuters) - The United States almost doubled its aid for displaced Rohingya Muslims in Bangladesh and Myanmar, U.S. Ambassador to the United Nations Nikki Haley announced on Monday as she pushed for U.N. investigators to brief the U.N.
+Security Council on the crisis.

 U.N.-mandated investigators have said the military carried out mass killings and gang rapes of Rohingya with “genocidal intent.”
 Myanmar rejected the findings as “one-sided” and said it was a legitimate counterinsurgency operation.

-“We continue to call on the Burmese government to do more to hold those who have engaged in ethnic cleansing accountable for their atrocities, end the violence, and allow full humanitarian and free press access,” Haley said in a statement.
+British Foreign Secretary Jeremy Hunt and French Foreign Minister Jean-Yves Le Drian hosted the closed-door ministerial meeting on the crisis, which diplomats said focused on accountability.

+“It’s time for the international community to move.
+I did also request the French and the British that I think we need to bring the fact finding mission and have that reported in the Security Council,” Haley said.

-She said the United States would give an extra $185 million, of which $156 million would go to refugees and host communities in Bangladesh, taking its total humanitarian aid for the crisis to nearly $389 million in the past year.
+She said the United States would give an extra $185 million in humanitarian aid, of which $156 million would go to refugees and host communities in Bangladesh, taking its total for the crisis to nearly $389 million in the past year.

-The aid pledge comes as Haley said U.S. President Donald Trump would “lay down a marker” on U.S. foreign aid during his speech to the U.N.
-General Assembly on Tuesday.
+Haley had said last week that U.S. President Donald Trump would “lay down a marker” on U.S. foreign aid during his speech to the U.N.
+General Assembly on Tuesday and that Washington would not be generous to countries “that try and stop the U.S. or say they hate America.”

-“While the U.S. is generous, we’re going to be generous to those that share our values, generous to those that want to work with us and not those that try and stop the U.S. or say they hate America and are counterproductive,” she told reporters on Thursday.

-British Foreign Secretary Jeremy Hunt hosted a closed-door ministerial meeting on the crisis, which diplomats said would focus on accountability, on the sidelines of the annual U.N. gathering of world leaders in New York on Monday.
+About 16 countries plus the EU and top U.N. officials attended the meeting in New York on Monday, diplomats said.

+“It was a constructive meeting, but let’s see,” Bangladeshi Foreign Minister Pororashtrya Montri told Reuters, adding that the U.N. report should be the basis for accountability.

 Hunt visited Myanmar last week and said the government must ensure there is “no hiding place” for those responsible for crimes.
 Myanmar’s army chief on Monday warned against foreign interference.

-The prosecutor of the International Criminal Court has begun examining the alleged forced deportation of Rohingya to Bangladesh.
+The prosecutor of the International Criminal Court has begun examining allegations of forced deportation of Rohingya to Bangladesh.
 Myanmar has said it wants to repatriate Rohingya who fled.

 Reporting by Michelle Nichols and David Brunnstrom; editing by Grant McCool